-The difference between good and bad managers is really one simple perception: good managers understand that people are not only willing to work, but want to be on the team and contribute to its goals.
+The difference between managing people well and poorly is really one simple perception: good managers understand that people are not only willing to work, but want to be on the team and contribute to its goals.

 That attitude more than any other characteristic or ability defines the world’s inspirational and effective managers.
 They treat their people like willing, capable, and valuable team members, and they help them get involved and contribute.